taizan-hokuto/pytchat/README.md

 ## Description
-pytchat is a python library for fetching youtube live chat without using youtube api, Selenium or BeautifulSoup.
+pytchat is a python library for fetching youtube live chat without using Selenium or BeautifulSoup.

-pytchatは、YouTubeチャットを閲覧するためのpythonライブラリです。

 Other features:
 + Customizable [chat data processors](https://github.com/taizan-hokuto/pytchat/wiki/ChatProcessor) including youtube api compatible one.